 Tsawaayuus is a unique, responsibly managed residential care facility whose mission is to provide holistic, culturally competent care in a family-like environment with an emphasis on Aboriginal people.

-In 1985, 5 ladies had a dream of building a safe home for Native Elders, which would also hire native employees to look after the Elders.
-The ten assisted living apartments are an addition to the original 30 complex care beds opened in 1992.
+In 1985, a group of ladies had a dream of building a safe home for Native Elders, which would also hire native employees to look after the Elders.
+The ten assisted living apartments are an addition to the original 30 residential care beds opened in 1992.

 Philosophy of Care